 HostNamaste nurtures entrepreneurs and startups and has become a trusted name in Indian web hosting in a short period.

 Helping Startups Stay on Track During a Dip in Investments

-During that time, the Indian startup economy experienced dramatic ups and downs.
+HostNamaste was founded during a time when the Indian startup economy experienced dramatic ups and downs.
 “That’s a big part of the reason we wanted to launch a hosting provider to support Indian startups,” Justin said.

 And many of those startups needed assistance after the sharp downturn in investments they saw in 2016.

 Part of the problem may have been investor expectations about the rise of India’s growing middle class, which differs from those in Europe or the U.S. Many new members of India’s middle class don’t own cars or have credit cards like their Western counterparts.
 An average person in India’s middle class may live on $6 a day.

 Potential entrepreneurs in the middle class may not have much disposable income — much less the funds to invest in a new website or purchase hosting services.
 But HostNamaste lowers barriers to entry for that segment of the population with affordable, all-inclusive plans that allow startups to grow, no matter how small they begin.